 Benefits & Salaries

 Authority Health GME offers many benefits on top of salary, including 90% employer-paid health insurance and 100% employer-paid dental insurance premiums.
-Other benefits include life insurance, 20 days paid time off per contract year, conference and travel stipends, lab coats, and more.
+Other benefits include life insurance, 20 days paid time off per contract year, conference and educational stipends (which are completely separate and in addition to a resident’s salary), lab coats, and program wide educational materials.

 As with any complex urban environment, there are several aspects of Detroit.
 Indeed, much of it is vulnerable from all aspects of population health.
 While the needs are great, the rewards of working in this community are as well.